Placements in Foster Care

 4. Placement Planning

+Children who are new in placement are welcomed sensitively and with careful and considered planning.
 Before the child is placed, the child's social worker will arrange a Placement Planning Meeting after liaising with the foster carer and the foster carer's supervising social worker (who may be from an independent fostering agency).
 The meeting will usually be held in the new placement.
 See also Placement Planning Meetings and Disruption Meeting Procedure

 Participants will include: